-⇒ Contest Checklists.
-This section describes some of the common steps required for of Web pages and other helpful materials related to Toastmasters Speech Contests.

-⇒ Speech Contest Materials and Additional Resources.
+- → Contest Checklists.
+This section describes some of the common steps required for contest chairs, chief judges, and contestants to prepare for a speech contest. - Speech Contest Materials and Additional Resources.
 In this section, you'll find a list

-Note: Rule changes are made once a year by administrative pProtocol with the approval of the International President, the International President-Elect, and the Chief Executive
+Note: Rule changes are made once a year by administrative protocol with the approval of the International President, the International President-Elect, and the Chief Executive

 Officer.
-Changes are highlighted by a mark $(\bullet)$ in the left margin.
+Changes are highlighted by a mark () in the left margin.